-The Kalalau Trail is the only land access to the majestic Napali Coast State Park, where emerald valleys end abruptly at the turquoise sea.
-It’s a stunningly scenic trail that draws both novice and experienced backpackers from across the globe.
+The Kalalau Trail is the only land access to the majestic Na pali Coast State Park, where emerald valleys end abruptly at the turquoise sea.
+It’s a stunningly scenic trail that draws both novices and experienced backpackers from across the globe.

-Kalalau begins at the end of the road at Ke’e Beach at Haena State Park.
+The Kalalau trail hike begins at the end of the road at Ke’e Beach at Haena State Park.
 An early start is recommended to beat the heat and the crowds.
 Many people hike the entire 11 miles in one day, then camp for the night, and head back in the morning.
-Other hikers choose to start at the trail head and trek the first two miles in, which leads to Hanakapiai Beach, before returning.
-Choosing to camp or hike past Hanakapi’ai Valley which is about 500 ft. above sea level means you must get a permit through the Hawaii State Parks Division.
+Other hikers choose to start at the trail head and trek the first two mile mark, which leads to Hanakapiai Beach, before returning.
+Choosing to camp or hike past Hanakapi’ai Valley which is about 500 ft. above sea level means you must get a valid camping permit through the Hawaii State Parks Division.
 The authorized camping areas does not have drinking water, therefore, you must ensure that you have plenty with you to stay hydrated.
 Whatever route you choose, the views won’t disappoint.
 But don’t let its beauty fool you.
 The entire trail traverses five valleys before the trail drops at Hanakapi’ai beach and Kalalau beach.
-Hiking 11 miles of the trail (one-way) hike is no easy feat and never level as the trail crosses above towering sea cliffs.
+Hiking 11 miles of the trail (one-way) is no easy feat and never level as the trail crosses above towering sea cliffs.

-Travel sites rate this trail as one of the most difficult in the U.S., but also one of the most dramatic and beautiful in the world.
-Hiking the narrow trail bed that hugs the coastline is best to do in dryer weather.
-Getting your footing is far more treacherous after the island gets an abundant amount of rain, leaving hikers on edge, trying to maneuver around muddy cliffs that drop to the ocean below.
+Travel sites rate this Hawaiian hiking trail as one of the most difficult hiking trails in the U.S., but also one of the most dramatic and beautiful trail in the world.
+Hiking the narrow trail bed that hugs the coastline is best done in dryer weather.
+Getting your footing is far more treacherous after the island of Kauai gets an abundant amount of heavy rain, leaving day hikers on edge, trying to maneuver around muddy cliffs that drop off to the ocean below.

-Falling rock is also a risk at Hanakapi’ai Falls, Hanakoa Falls, and near the campground at Kalalau.
+Falling rock is also a risk at Hanakapi’ai Falls, Hanakoa Falls, and near the camping areas at Kalalau Valley.
 Water erodes the volcanic rock, which can loosen boulders from the steep walls.

-Take note of these important tips before heading out on Kalalau:
+Take note of these important tips before heading out to Kalalau:

 - With no reef to protect the shore, use extreme caution when swimming.